Rocka84/pushing-hue/README.md

 - ubi image
   - never heard of...
   - but there are tools on github
-    - this one work for me, installed via pip: https://github.com/jrspruitt/ubi_reader
+    - this one worked for me, installed via pip: https://github.com/jrspruitt/ubi_reader
 - extracted fs from root.bin! hell yeah :-)

 - tried using opkg from old image